-Thanks to my alpha testers, particularly @blewis_13, @ukvoyager, and @ComposerJK who were able to provide timely feedback leading up to the beta release.
+Thanks to my alpha and beta testers, particularly @blewis_13, @ukvoyager, and @ComposerJK who were able to provide timely feedback early in development.

 PXToolkit Copyright © 2019.
 Free for personal use.
 Write to firstname.lastname@example.org for permission prior to releasing instruments prepared with PXToolkit for commercial purposes.